tannhuber/vilatac/README.md

 # ViLaTaC (Vim LaTeX Table Creator)

-easy table creator for LaTeX, created for vim with the vim-latex plugin
+easy table creator for LaTeX, created for vim with the vim-latex plugin.

 # Why?